-Jeremy P. Patterson, DML Program Coordinator
+Jeremy P. Patterson, DML, PhD Program Coordinator

 French Program Summary

-Major
+Major .
+36

-BJU Core
+BJU Core .
+63

-Electives
+Electives .
+21

-Total (minimum)
+Total (minimum) 120

 In support of the University's commitment to a liberal arts education that is thoroughly infused with a biblical worldview, the French major prepares students to communicate at the Advanced level, so that candidates will be qualified for employment in fields that require expertise in French, prepared for advanced studies in French and equipped for ministry in French-speaking communities.
 All students take courses in language, literature and civilization.
 Students can also participate in division-sponsored study abroad courses.
-In order to complete the necessary credits, almost all students will need to study abroad for one summer; recommended programs are available in Lille, France and Laval, Quebec, Canada.
-The program requires 36 credits in French beyond MLF 101.
+In order to complete the necessary credits, almost all students will need to study abroad for one summer; in addition to BJU Study Abroad courses, recommended programs are available in Lille, France and Laval, Quebec, Canada.
+The program requires 36 credits in French beyond Frn 101.